tobbik/lua-t/docs/T.Set.rst

 Common Pitfalls:
 ----------------
-T.Set has no instance members becuase the access to the elements is controlled via Lua table syntax.
+T.Set has no instance members because the access to the elements is controlled via Lua table syntax.
 As such elements are added and removed the way the would be added and removed to tables: ``s.element = true`` adds ``element`` to the set.
 Likewise, ``s.element = nil`` removes ``element``